Carl Unander-Scharin: Early years

-He was born in Stockholm in 1964 and studied at the Royal College of Music and at the University College of Opera, Stockholm where he acquired a Master of Fine Arts in Church Music in 1991.
+He was born in Stockholm in 1964 and studied at the Royal College of Music and at the University College of Opera, Stockholm, where he acquired a Master of Fine Arts in Church Music in 1991.
 He studied organ under Hans Fagius, conducting under Eric Ericson, Gustaf Sjökvist and Jorma Panula, singing for Solwig Grippe, Hans Gertz, Nicolai Gedda, Erik Saedén and Gösta Winbergh.

 Between 1991 and 1995, he studied at The University College of Opera in Stockholm where he acquired a diploma in Operatic singing.
 Carl also holds a teacher's degree as well as a choral conductor's degree, both from the Royal College of Music.
 In 2015, he defended his PhD thesis "Extending Opera" at KTH The Royal Institute of Technology.
+In 2015, he was appointed a member of the Royal Academy of Music.
+In 2023, he was named "KTH's Alumnus of the Year - opera's tech rebel".